juanpedro22/STM32F407_Bare_Metal_Fun/README.md

 - Built with arm-none-eabi-gcc
 - Flashed using ST-LINK_CLI

-## 💡 what's cool about this project
+## 💡 What's cool about this project

 - How to initialize an ARM MCU without any library
 - How to configure GPIOs at the register level